jeanslack/My-Repo-Slackware/slackbuilds/README.md

-my_slackbuilds
+The My Slackbuilds
 =================

 I'm a Slackware lover!

-This repository only contains my personal slackbuilds.
+This folder contains my personal slackbuilds.

 For more information on how to use slackbuilds see: